How to Plan the Best Easter Egg Hunt

 That’s why, when we started having a neighborhood egg hunt, I was determined to take away the tears and replace them with fun.
-And not kill myself in the process.
+And not hurt me in the process.

 Also, your Egg Hunt doesn’t have to happen before Easter or on Easter weekend.
 People appreciate another activity the weekend after Easter if that works best for you.